|

 (Bedfordshire) Regiment of Foot

-raised by Colonel Archibald Douglas at Reading, one of twelve
+was raised by Colonel Archibald Douglas at Reading, one of twelve

-regiments raised at the time.
-The regiment was known by the
+Regiments raised at the time.
+The Regiment was known by the

 names of its successive colonels until numbered 16th